Can I Bring Sewing Needles on a Plane?

 Overview: Most of our readers have had no issues with bringing sewing needles on planes.
 It seems like it is rarely an issue if traveling in the U.S. but can be if traveling outside of the U.S. Most readers still suggest putting your nicer needles in a checked bag and inexpensive in a carry-on just in case TSA takes it away.

-If you are curious about what else is allowed on planes, check out TSA's "What Can I Bring?" page to help you avoid issues once you're in the security line.
+In addition to the TSA sewing needles rules we've shared, if you are curious about what else is allowed on planes, check out TSA's "What Can I Bring?" page to help you avoid issues once you're in the security line.

 14 Unconventional Sewing Tools >>>